Full mad families of vector spaces and two local Ramsey theories: Topological Ramsey space of block subspaces

 \begin{definition} Let $(\cal{R},\leq,r)$ be a closed triple satisfying \textbf{A1}-\textbf{A4}, and let $\H \subseteq \cal{R}$.
 Let $\D \subseteq \mathbb{M}_\H$.
 We say that $(a,A) \in \mathbb{M}_\H$ \emph{captures} $\D$ if for all $B \in \H\restrictedto[a,A]$, there exists some initial segment $b \in \cal{AR}\restrictedto[a,B]$ of $B$ such that $(b,B) \in \D$. \end{definition}

 We remark that if $\cal{AR}$ is countable (e.g. $E^{[<\infty]}$ is countable), then the statement ``$(a,A)$ captures $\D$'' is $\Pi_1$ with respect to the Polish topology of $\cal{R}$.
-Since $\cal{R}$ is a subspace of $\cal{AR}^\N$ and $\cal{AR}$ is equipped with the discrete topology, we may apply Mostowki's absoluteness th55eorem to conclude that ``$(a,A)$ captures $\D$'' is absolute.
+Since $\cal{R}$ is a subspace of $\cal{AR}^\N$ and $\cal{AR}$ is equipped with the discrete topology, we may apply Mostowki's absoluteness theorem to conclude that ``$(a,A)$ captures $\D$'' is absolute.